omunroe-com/books-2/restructuredtext/restructuredtext.rst

 Examples of creating roles via the role directive:

-#. a dummy role only for styling purposes in CSS:
+#. a dummy role only for styling purposes:

    .. code:: rst